AlisonW417/group-ride-app/notes.md

 - continue with user-related fetch request to login and logout

 NEXT SESSIONS:
-- add in routes and refactor navigation
-- add sessions controller
-- add functionality to login
 - add functionality to log out
 - add ability to find current user (if already logged in)
 - add fetch request to find the current user (create sessions conroller on backend)